AndrewHeckman/odin-weather/README.md

 - View hourly forecast for the next 12 hours and daily forecast for the next 14 days
 - Switch between imperial, metric, and hybrid unit systems.

+## Known Issues
+- Large background images are negatively impacting load times.
+Can be fixed by removing background images, or fetching asynchronously.

 ## Attribution

 Weather data from [Visual Crossing Weather API](https://www.visualcrossing.com).